 The final benefit on the chopping block is the 25% bonus when using Citi ThankYou points to purchase airfare through the Citi Travel Portal.
 This was never a great value compared with transferring ThankYou points to airline partners, but it does eliminate a useful option when award availability is scarce.

 Why the Prestige is Back in My Wallet

 The enhanced 5X earning on restaurants and airfare is a huge win.
 With restaurants, the Prestige has moved to the front of the pack, outpacing other cards that earn additional bonus points for dining.
-The updated American Express® Gold Card is the next best option, earning 4X on dining, but only at restaurants in the U.S. (Terms apply.)
+The updated American Express® Gold Card is the next best option, earning 4X on dining worldwide (Terms apply).

 Although The Platinum Card® from American Express has offered 5X points on airfare since late 2016, the Citi Prestige is my new go-to card for purchasing flights.
 The reason is the huge advantage the Prestige card offers with travel insurance.
 The Amex Platinum offers baggage insurance, which only comes in handy if your bags are lost, damaged, or stolen.
 (Terms apply.)

 The Prestige, on the other hand, offers baggage-delay protection that covers up to $500 of expenses if your bags are more than six hours late and trip-delay protection to cover meals, transportation, or a hotel if your flight is delayed by more than six hours.

 The nine-month delay between the positive changes kicking in today and the negative changes scheduled for September creates an interesting “golden age” for the Prestige card.
 Current cardholders should consider putting it back in their purses and wallets to take advantage of the new spending categories.